HPAI-BSC/prompt_engine/README.md

 - times_TIMESTAMP.json: Saves information about the time spent in each stage of the process.
 - incorrect_questions_TIMESTAMP: Stores the questions that resulted in an incorrect result after the majority voting.

+The outputs for **OpenMedQA** executions are slightly different, as it is not a mutliple-choice benchmark, but it follows the main structure.

 ### Databases
 When running Medprompt, we allow the utilization of custom databases.
 When a database is specified in the configuration, the generation of training/validation CoT examples will be skipped and the examples of the databases will be used instead.
 However, the database must have the same format as the output generations file, detailed above.
 Feel free to generate your custom databases to test the Medprompt technique.
+We recommend the utilization of our databases.
+Download the json files from [here](https://huggingface.co/collections/HPAI-BSC/medical-context-retrieval-rag-67b0e0b0589983db691217cd), and move the files to the "prompt_engine/databases" path.

 ### Citations
 If you use this repository in a published work, please cite the following papers as sources: